bsvars/bsvarSIGNs/README.md

 Implements state-of-the-art algorithms for the Bayesian analysis of Structural Vector Autoregressions identified by sign, zero, and narrative restrictions.
-The core model is based on a flexible Vector Autoregression with estimated hyper-parameters of the Minnesota prior as in [Giannone, Lenza, Primiceri (2015)](http://doi.org/10.1162/REST_a_00483).
+The core model is based on a flexible Vector Autoregression with estimated hyper-parameters of the Minnesota prior and the dummy observation priors as in [Giannone, Lenza, Primiceri (2015)](http://doi.org/10.1162/REST_a_00483).
 The sign restrictions are implemented employing the methods proposed by [Rubio-Ramírez, Waggoner & Zha (2010)](http://doi.org/10.1111/j.1467-937X.2009.00578.x), while